Filip Mešár: 2022 NHL entry draft

 Prior to the 2022 NHL entry draft, Mešár was rated as a possible late first round selection or early candidate in the second round of proceedings.
 On 7 July 2022, the Montreal Canadiens selected Mešár 26th overall (using a pick previously acquired in trade from the Calgary Flames for Tyler Toffoli).
 The Canadiens had also selected his longtime friend and national teammate Juraj Slafkovský first overall, to both men's satisfaction.
-The foregoing draft proved an overall historic night for Slovakian ice hockey as both Slafkovský and fellow countryman Šimon Nemec occupied the top two spots, whereas Mešár for his part rounded out the country's most selections during the course of the first round in any given draft year.
+The foregoing draft proved an overall historic night for Slovak ice hockey as both Slafkovský and fellow countryman Šimon Nemec occupied the top two spots, whereas Mešár for his part rounded out the country's most selections during the course of the first round in any given draft year.

 On 14 July, Mešár signed a three-year, entry-level contract with the Canadiens.
 Team general manager Kent Hughes suggested that Mešár's next step was undecided at that particular juncture, offering that he would likely play either at the major junior ranks in the OHL with Kitchener or professionally in the American Hockey League (AHL) with the Canadiens' top affiliate, the Laval Rocket.